Infinity Pharmaceuticals Inc. (INFI) – Don’t Be So Quick to Call it Dead

 Infinity Pharmaceuticals Inc. (INFI): Who are the competitors?

-The company’s main competitors (and peers) include AbbVie Inc. (ABBV) that is trading 15.15% up over the past 12 months.
-Bristol-Myers Squibb Company (BMY) is -3.48% down on the 1-year trading charts.
+The company’s main competitors (and peers) include AbbVie Inc. (ABBV) that is trading 25.24% up over the past 12 months.
+Bristol-Myers Squibb Company (BMY) is 5.05% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -14.05% from the last report on Jan 14, 2021 to stand at a total of 0.66 million short shares sold with a short interest ratio of 0.09.